 ground coverage as specified in Section 9.2 for the underlying zone.

-.—The setbacks and height for a Detached Accessory Dwelling Unit must comply with the
+c.—The setbacks and height for a Detached Accessory Dwelling Unit must comply with the

 accessory building standards as specified in Section 9.2 for the underlying zone.

+d.
+The Accessory Dwelling Unit must be compatible with the existing structure and the neighborhood, and respect the historic integrity of the Historic District and the guidelines for new construction as defined by the Historic Preservation Commission.